pruthvishetty/pruthvishetty/README.md

   * Streamlining ML workflows

 - I’m happy to collaborate on cool, open source Data Science/ML projects 😎  I do pro bono consulting with [Govt. of Karnataka](https://karnataka.gov.in/english) to help answer questions with data.
 I'm always open to volunteering for good causes! 🤝
-- 📫  How to reach me: DM me on:
+- How to reach me: DM me on 📫
   * [Twitter](https://twitter.com/pruthvishetty)
   * [Linkedin](https://www.linkedin.com/in/pruthvishetty/)